About Lisa Salines-Mondello

 Lisa Salines-Mondello is the principal attorney of the Salines-Mondello Law Firm, PC in Wilmington, North Carolina.
 In addition to her Bachelors and Juris Doctor degrees, she possesses an advanced Master of Law degree (LL.M) in Taxation from the Boston University School of Law and demonstrates a mastery of the practice, ethics and subtleties of tax law.

 Licensed to practice in both North Carolina and Massachusetts, Attorney Salines-Mondello is Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation (NELF), is a North Carolina Bar Certified Specialist in Elder Law, and is accredited by the Veteran’s Administration.

-Attorney Lisa Salines-Mondello is a member of the North Carolina and Massachusetts Bars, the National Academy of Elder Law Attorneys, the North Carolina Chapter of the National Academy of Elder Law Attorneys as well as the North Carolina Board of Legal Specialization, the Alzheimers North Carolina Casino for a Cause Fundraising Committee, and the New Hanover County Estate Planning Council.
-Attorney Mondello currently holds the office of Vice President, and has previously served as both secretary and treasurer, of the North Carolina Chapter of the National Academy of Elder Law Attorneys.
+Attorney Lisa Salines-Mondello is a member of the North Carolina and Massachusetts Bars, the National Academy of Elder Law Attorneys, the North Carolina Chapter of the National Academy of Elder Law Attorneys, the North Carolina Board of Legal Specialization, and the New Hanover County Estate Planning Council.
+Attorney Mondello previously served on the Alzheimer’s North Carolina Casino for a Cause Fundraising committee and as president, vice-president, secretary, and treasurer of the North Carolina Chapter of the National Academy of Elder Law Attorneys.

 Lisa Salines-Mondello has devoted her skill set to protecting what is important to her clients through strategized and advanced planning.
 She is dedicated to assisting families by helping them plan ahead regarding their estate planning and elder law needs as well as offering counsel and guidance whenever an unexpected crisis has occurred.